How To Know If Your Ex Is Over You For Good?

 Emotional dependency:

-You feel so deprived of love and recognition that you need your ex to make you feel better.
-Without your ex by your side, you struggle with daily tasks and feel like your existence is meaningless.
+You feel so deprived of love and recognition that you rely on your ex to make you feel better.
+Without your ex by your side, you struggle with daily tasks and feel as if your existence has no meaning.

-You experience physical pain and typical separation anxiety symptoms—and feel incredibly pulled toward your ex.
-You want to talk to your ex so that you can receive love and consequently stop the gut-wrenching breakup pain.
+You experience physical pain and typical separation anxiety symptoms—and feel an intense pull toward your ex.
+You want to talk to your ex, hoping to receive love and, consequently, stop the gut-wrenching breakup pain.

 Obsession:

-Separation pain has lessened, but not entirely.
-It has switched over to an extreme desire to know what’s happening in your ex’s life.
-You want to stalk your ex on social media and talk to your ex very badly.
-You desire closure and are still extremely hopeful for your ex to return and admit that he or she was wrong.
+Separation pain has lessened, but not completely.
+It has shifted into an intense urge to know what’s happening in your ex’s life.
+You feel a strong temptation to stalk your ex’s social media pages and talk to your ex.
+You crave explanations and closure, and still hold a lot of hope that your ex will return and admit he or she was wrong.

-If you are in the obsession stage of getting over your ex, you mindlessly chase after your ex and look for clues and signs that your ex isn’t over you yet.
-You hope and pray for another chance with your ex and expect your ex to have a change of heart.
+If you’re in the obsession stage of getting over your ex, you mindlessly chase after your ex, looking for signs that your ex isn’t over you yet.
+You hope and pray for another chance and put your ex in charge of your recovery.

 Anxiousness:

-In this stage, you are healing from the breakup and getting over your ex.
-There are days when you feel better, followed by days that you feel worse.
-Although you still think about your ex every day, thinking about your ex doesn’t necessarily hurt you badly.
+In this stage, you’re in the up-and-down process of healing from the breakup and getting over your ex.
+Some days you feel better, while other days you feel worse.
+Although you still think about your ex daily, those thoughts no longer hurt as intensely.

 If you’re anxious about your ex, you no longer need your ex by your side to function properly.
-You’d gotten over your ex to the point of independence.
+You’ve gotten over your ex to the point of having some control.
+You’re healing, but there’s still a lingering curiosity about what your ex is doing and whether he or she ever thinks about you.

 Detachment:

-When you get to the detachment stage of getting over an ex-girlfriend or ex-boyfriend, you no longer care about what your ex says and does.
+When you get to the detachment stage of getting over your ex-girlfriend or ex-boyfriend, you no longer care about what your ex says and does.

-You don’t care if he or she starts dating someone else because you’re no longer emotionally connected to your ex.
+You don’t care if he or she is dating someone else and having the time of his or her life.
+The reason for that is that you’re no longer emotionally dependent on your ex.
 Your thoughts and feelings have changed so much that you may not even want your ex back anymore.

-I hope this article has helped you understand how to know if your ex is over you completely.
+And that’s it.
+I hope this article has taught you how to know if your ex is over you completely and what you must do if he or she is.

 If it did, comment below.
-Share your emotional progress as well as your ex’s love/detachment with others. ?
+Share your emotional progress as well as your ex’s behavior.

 37 thoughts on “How To Know If Your Ex Is Over You For Good?”